quickwit-oss/quickwit/docs/log-management/send-logs/send-docker-logs-syslog.md

 ---
-title: Send docker logs into Quickwit (using syslog)
+title: Send Docker container logs to Quickwit (using syslog)
 sidebar_label: Docker syslog config
-description: Send docker logs into Quickwit
+description: Send Docker container logs to Quickwit using syslog
 tags: [otel, docker, collector, log]
 sidebar_position: 5
 ---

-To send docker container logs into Quickwit, you just need to setup an OpenTelemetry Collector with the file logs receiver.
-In this tutorial, we will use `docker compose` to start the collector and Quickwit.
+To send Docker container logs to Quickwit, you just need to set up an OpenTelemetry Collector with the file logs receiver.
+This tutorial will use `docker compose` to start the collector and Quickwit.

 You only need a minute to get your Quickwit log UI!